handfistface/ListPoint/replit.md

 - **Admin Interface**: Secure admin panel for user management.
 Admins can view all users (excluding password hashes), edit user fields (except passwords), manage roles and groups, and toggle admin status.
 All admin routes are protected with authorization checks.
 Access to the admin panel is shown conditionally in the navigation menu based on the user's admin status.
 - **List Management**: Supports "Standard Lists" for permanent items and "Check Lists" which act as templates.
 Check Lists have "Check Off Mode" for temporary checking and "Edit Mode" for permanent template modification.
 Items are automatically sorted alphabetically.
 - **Item Management**: Includes features like click-to-delete, autocomplete suggestions, and an undo system for deleted items.
 - **Social Features**: Users can browse, search, and filter public lists, favorite lists, and invite collaborators.
-Collaborative lists allow shared item management and are displayed prominently.
+Collaborative lists allow shared item management (add, delete, adjust quantity) for both owners and collaborators.
 - **Image Handling**: Client-side image cropping and compression (up to 500KB) with a custom file picker and visual feedback.
 Images are converted to JPEG for optimal compression.
 - **Revenue System**: Integrates Google AdSense for ads and Stripe for subscription-based ad removal.
 Ad display logic intelligently handles ad loading and ensures no whitespace is shown if ads fail to load.